eduardknezovic/testcontainers-scylladb-java/README.md

 User: Jane Doe (Age: 27)
 ```

-This is it.

-The command has executed the code from the `Main.java` file, which:
+## Summary

+In this example (and in very few lines of code) we have:
+- Set up a ScyllaDB container
-- Starts a ScyllaDB container
+- Started a ScyllaDB container
-- Connects to it
+- Connected to ScyllaDB
-- Creates a keyspace and table
+- Created a keyspace and table
-- Inserts some data
+- Inserted some data
-- Queries the data
+- Queried the data
-- Stops the ScyllaDB container
+- Stopped the ScyllaDB container

 Check out the full code example here: [Main.java](https://github.com/eduardknezovic/testcontainers-scylladb-java/blob/main/src/Main.java)